While choosing a heating system may not be the decision that you’re most excited about making when building your new home, it’s an important one.

 Geothermal

 Geothermal is by far the cheapest system to run.
-It is substantially more expensive to install at the beginning, but has huge long-term savings potential.
-Depending on the statistics you read, a geothermal set up can pay for itself from anywhere between 9 to 15 years.
+Initially, it is substantially more expensive to install but has huge long-term savings potential.
+Depending on the statistics you read, a geothermal setup can pay for itself from anywhere between 9 to 15 years.

-If you truly want an energy efficient heating system, geothermal heating and cooling is the way to go.
-Geothermal also has the additional advantage of not needing a cooling unit as it is designed to both heat and cool your house.
+If you truly want an energy-efficient heating system, geothermal heating and cooling are the way.
+Geothermal also has the advantage of not needing a cooling unit as it is designed to heat and cool your house.

-In floor heating is fantastic.
-It feels great on your feet and is extremely efficient because it rises evenly throughout the room from the bottom up.
-It is an extra cost at the beginning but definitely has immediate and long-term benefits.
-Usually, in floor heating is used in addition to another primary heat source.
+In-floor heating is fantastic.
+It feels great on your feet and is highly efficient because it rises evenly throughout the room from the bottom up.
+It is an extra cost initially but has immediate and long-term benefits.
+Usually, in-floor heating is used in addition to another primary heat source.
 It can be a great addition to areas where you spend a lot of time standing in our home.

-Regardless of the types of heating systems that suit your needs, wants or property we can help you sort through the options to find the solution that is right for you.
+Regardless of the types of heating systems that suit your needs, wants, or property, we can help you sort through the options to find the right solution.

 Alternative Heating Sources